usaito/unbiased-implicit-rec/README.md

   - mlflow==1.3.0

 ### Running the code
-To run the simulation with semi-synthetic data,

-First, download MovieLens 100K dataset from (https://grouplens.org/datasets/movielens/) and rename the `u.data` as `ml-100k.data` and put it into `data/ml-100k` directory.
+To run the simulation with semi-synthetic data, download MovieLens 100K dataset from (https://grouplens.org/datasets/movielens/) and rename the `u.data` as `ml-100k.data` and put it into `data/ml-100k` directory.
 Then, navigate to the `src/` directory and run the command

 ```
 $ sh run.sh